TInventory/Program/docs/index.md

 # TInventory User Manual

 This is the user manual for the TInventory program.
+Use the sidebar to navigate to different sections of the manual.